Privacy Notice for Job Applicants

-The Company has appointed a data protection officer to oversee compliance with this privacy notice.
+The Company has appointed a data protection representative to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or about how we handle your personal information, please contact Legal Department, Namesco Limited, Acton House, Perdiswell Park, Worcester, Worcestershire, WR3 7GD.

 Data protection principles

 Under current legislation, there are six data protection principles that the Company must comply with.
 These provide that the personal information we hold about you must be:

 - Processed lawfully, fairly and in a transparent manner.